palantir/suppressible-error-prone/readme.md

 ### Using directly from Gradle

-You can also use this directly in Gradle without making a plugin (not recommended if you are in a polyrepo environment):
+You can also use this directly in Gradle without making a plugin (not recommended if you are in a polyrepo environment - save yourself the future pain, don't copy and paste anything, make a plugin for it!):

 ```gradle
 buildscript {